Your Trusted First Aid Training Provider

 Includes: Provide Cardiopulmonary Resuscitation (HLTAID001), Provide Basic Emergency Life Support (HLTAID002), and Provide First Aid (HLTAID003)

-Lasting a total of 9 hours of face-to-face training, the Emergency First Aid course covers performing CPR techniques on infants, children, and adults; assessing emergency situations; providing first aid to various types of injuries; and managing medical conditions.
-For those pressed for time, the Express Emergency First Aid course only takes 6 hours of face-to-face training.
-About 8 hours of pre-reading and assessment must be completed prior to taking these courses.
+With a total face-to-face training duration of 5 hours plus pre-course reading and online assessment, the Emergency First Aid course has a specific focus on infants and children and covers performing CPR techniques on infants, children, and adults; assessing emergency situations; providing first aid to various types of injuries; and managing medical conditions.
+This course is required by staff employed in the child care industry.

 Includes: Provide Cardiopulmonary Resuscitation (HLTAID001), Provide Basic Emergency Life Support (HLTAID002), Provide First Aid (HLTAID003), and Provide an Emergency Response in an Education and Care Setting (HLTAID004)